haskell-org/summer-of-haskell/content/index.md

 # Google Summer of Code 2026

-We are currently [looking for ideas](/ideas.html) that students/contributors could work on during Google Summer of Code 2026.
+**Haskell has been selected for Google Summer of Code 2026!**

+Prospective contributors can begin submitting proposals against our [project ideas](/ideas.html) on March 16th.